The Making of Latex

 Latex has a wide variety of applications, ranging from everyday items to more specialized uses.

 Natural rubber latex is most commonly used to make items like gloves, swim caps, chewing gum, mattresses, catheters, rubber bands, balloons, tennis shoes, and many other sporting goods.
+The world’s largest consumer of natural rubber latex, however, is the tire industry.

 Synthetic latexes are common in coatings, like latex paint.
 You’ll also find them in glues, thanks to their ability to solidify as water evaporates from the polymer particles in the latex.
 Synthetic latex can also be added to cement used for resurfacing and patching cracks in cement surfaces.